Artemisia Gentileschi: Florentine period (1612–1620)

 A month after the trial, Orazio arranged for his daughter to marry Pierantonio Stiattesi, a modest artist from Florence.
 Shortly afterward the couple moved to Florence.
-The six years she spent in Florence would be decisive both for Artemisia's family life and professional career.
-Artemisia became a successful court painter, enjoying the patronage of the House of Medici, and playing a significant role in courtly culture of the city.
+The six years she spent in Florence would be decisive both for Gentileschi's family life and professional career.
+Gentileschi became a successful court painter, enjoying the patronage of the House of Medici, and playing a significant role in courtly culture of the city.

-Artemisia's career as an artist was very successful in Florence.
+Gentileschi's career as an artist was very successful in Florence.
 She was the first woman accepted into the Accademia delle Arti del Disegno (Academy of the Arts of Drawing).
 She maintained good relations with the most respected artists of her time, such as Cristofano Allori, and was able to garner the favour and the protection of influential people, beginning with Cosimo II de' Medici, Grand Duke of Tuscany, and especially of the Grand Duchess, Christina of Lorraine.
 Her acquaintance with Galileo Galilei, evident from a letter she wrote to the scientist in 1635, appears to stem from her Florentine years; indeed it may have stimulated her depiction of the compass in the Allegory of Inclination.

 Her involvement in the courtly culture of Florence not only provided access to patrons, but it widened her education and exposure to the arts.
 She learned to read and write and became familiar with musical and theatrical performances.
-Such artistic spectacles helped Artemisia's approach to depicting lavish clothing in her paintings: "Artemisia understood that the representation of biblical or mythological figures in contemporary dress... was an essential feature of the spectacle of courtly life."
+Such artistic spectacles helped Gentileschi's approach to depicting lavish clothing in her paintings: "Artemisia understood that the representation of biblical or mythological figures in contemporary dress ... was an essential feature of the spectacle of courtly life."

-In 1615, she received the attention of Michelangelo Buonarroti the Younger (a younger relative of Michelangelo).
-Busy with the construction of the Casa Buonarroti to celebrate his noted great uncle, he asked Artemisia—along with other Florentine artists, including Agostino Ciampelli, Sigismondo Coccapani, Giovan Battista Guidoni, and Zanobi Rosi—to contribute a painting for the ceiling.
-Artemisia was then in an advanced state of pregnancy.
-Each artist was commissioned to present an allegory of a virtue associated with Michelangelo, and Artemisia was assigned the Allegory of Inclination.
-In this instance, Artemisia was paid three times more than any other artist participating in the series.
-Artemisia painted her commission in the form of a nude young woman holding a compass.
+In 1615, she received the attention of Michelangelo Buonarroti the Younger (a great-nephew of Michelangelo).
+Busy with the construction of the Casa Buonarroti to celebrate his noted relative, he asked Gentileschi —along with other Florentine artists, including Agostino Ciampelli, Sigismondo Coccapani, Giovan Battista Guidoni, and Zanobi Rosi — to contribute a painting for the ceiling.
+Gentileschi was then in an advanced state of pregnancy.
+Each artist was commissioned to present an allegory of a virtue associated with Michelangelo, and Gentileschi was assigned the Allegory of Inclination.
+In this instance, Gentileschi was paid three times more than any other artist participating in the series.
+Gentileschi painted her commission in the form of a nude young woman holding a compass.
 Her painting is located on the Galleria ceiling on the second floor.
-It is believed that the subject bears a resemblance to Artemisia.
-Indeed, in several of her paintings, Artemisia's energetic heroines appear to be self-portraits.
+It is believed that the subject bears a resemblance to Gentileschi.
+Indeed, in several of her paintings, Gentileschi's energetic heroines appear to be self-portraits.